ryanweideman/homebrew-8bit-cpu/README.md

 loop:
-    sta A 0    # Store register A into RAM address 0 add A      # Add A + B and store result in register A bc done    # if A + B > 255, branch to done lda B 0    # Load the previous value of A from address 0 into register B b loop     # Repeat the calculation
+    sta A 0    # Store register A into RAM address 0 add A      # Add A + B and store result in register A bc  done   # if A + B > 255, branch to done lda B 0    # Load the previous value of A from RAM at address 0 into register B b   loop   # Repeat the calculation

 done:
-    lda A 0    # Recover the highest Fibonacci number b done     # Endlessly loop
+    lda A 0    # Recover register A from RAM - the highest Fibonacci number less than 255 b   done   # Endlessly loop
 ```
 _Emulating the above program that calculates the fibonacci numbers up to 233.
-Key an eye on register A!__
+Check out register A for the results!_
 <img src="/media/fibonacci.gif" width="50%"/>

 ## Build